-An analysis of the data from the community needs assessment survey indicates the Agency needs to continue working in each of its planning areas: health, employment, education, housing, income and asset building, support services, civic engagement.
-Specifically, the analysis reveals the top areas of concern in the Big Sandy region as employment, housing, education, income and asset building, and health.
+An analysis of the data from the community needs assessment survey indicates the Agency needs to continue working in each of its planning areas: employment, housing, education, support services, health, income and asset building, and civic engagement.
+Specifically, the analysis reveals the top areas of concern in the Big Sandy region as employment, housing, education, support services, and income and asset building.